1 dead, 1 critically injured in South Shore shooting involving CCL holder during attempted robbery

 According to CPD, a man walked into the store and pulled out a gun to start a robbery.
 A Good Samaritan who CPD said has valid FOID and CCL cards also pulled out a gun and shot the would-be robber.

-The would-be robber fired back and struck a third person who was in the store at the time, police said.
+The would-be robber fired back and struck a third person, the employee who he targeted to rob, police said.

 The would-be robber was pronounced dead at the scene.
 The 64-year-old man who was shot by the offender was taken to University of Chicago Hospital in critical condition.
 The CCL holder was not injured.